Exclusive: Cap Gemini, Carlyle held talks to buy Computer Sciences - sources

-(Reuters) - Technology consultant Computer Sciences Corp CSC.N drew buyout interest from French consulting company Cap Gemini SA (CAPP.PA) and private equity firm Carlyle Group LP (CG.O), according to people familiar with the matter.
+(Reuters) - Technology consultant Computer Sciences Corp drew buyout interest from French consulting company Cap Gemini SA and private equity firm Carlyle Group LP, according to people familiar with the matter.

-Talks between CSC and the consortium of Cap Gemini and Carlyle started late last year but have since fizzled, the people said on Tuesday.
-It is unclear whether these talks will resume, the sources added.
+Talks between CSC and the consortium of Cap Gemini and Carlyle started late last year but have since fizzled, the sources said on Tuesday.
+It is unclear whether these talks will resume, they added.

-CSC, which has a market capitalization of around $10 billion, is now working with Royal Bank of Canada (RY.TO) to review its options, the people said.
+CSC, which has a market capitalization of about $10 billion, is now working with Royal Bank of Canada to review its options, the people said.

 Hedge fund Jana Partners LLC disclosed a 5.9 percent stake in CSC on Monday and said it would continue talks with the IT services and government contracting company about strategic alternatives and its board composition.